adrianharabula/condr-devbook/all.md

 ---
 > from: [**elis47**](https://github.com/adrianharabula/condr/issues/97#issuecomment-302865903) on: **5/20/2017**

-Doesn&#x27;t verify if the current password matches the given one!!!
+Doesn't verify if the current password matches the given one!!!
 ---
 > from: [**adrianharabula**](https://github.com/adrianharabula/condr/issues/97#issuecomment-302879938) on: **5/20/2017**